stefanwalther/k8s-setup/docs/aws-kops.md

 ## Configuration

-The following settings need to be set before running the script:
+The following settings need to be defined before running the script:

 - `S3_BUCKET_NAME` - Name of the s3 bucket to use.
 - `S3_BUCKET_REGION` - Region to use for the s3 bucket (e.g. `us-west-1`).